 The governance structure and the composition of the governing bodies of a savings bank differ somewhat from those of public limited liability companies; cf. the Financial Institutions Act and the bodies that a savings bank is required to have.
 The bank’s highest body is the supervisory board comprising EC holders, customers, employees and representatives of the public authorities.

 The supervisory board shall see to it that the bank operates in line with its mission and in conformity with law, its articles of association and decisions of the supervisory board.

 The supervisory board has 32 members and 30 alternates with the following representation:

-The supervisory board approves the group’s annual accounts and management report, including application of profit for the year/distribution of dividend, considers the board of directors’ declaration regarding determination of pay and other remuneration to senior employees, and considers the report on good corporate governance.
+The supervisory board approves the group’s annual financial statements and management report, including application of the profit for the year/distribution of dividend, considers the board of directors’ declaration regarding the determination of pay and other remuneration to senior employees, and considers the report on good corporate governance.
 The supervisory board’s tasks are further described in the bank’s articles of association which are available at smn.no.

 The members of the board of directors, the group CEO and the auditor are also summoned to meetings of the bank’s supervisory board.
 They may participate in the proceedings but are not entitled to vote.
 The supervisory board chair presides over the meeting or, in the latter’s absence, the deputy chair.